hamidgasmi/training.computerscience.cloud.aws/README.md

 	- run immediately
 	- or run at maintenance time that is created when the instance is created
 - It requires a minimum of 2 subnets in a Subnet Group
 - Troubleshooting:
-	- We want our application to check whether a request generated an error before we spend any time processing results.
+	- We want our application to check whether a request generated an error before we spend any time processing results
-	- The easiest way to find out if an error occurred is to look for an Error node in the response from the Amazon RDS API.
+	- The easiest way to find out if an error occurred is to look for an Error node in the response from the Amazon RDS API

 </details>